 You can use the practice tests at: http://copaseticflows.appspot.com/hamtest .

 Mailing address: Dixie Amateur Radio Club, Inc.; P.O.
 Box 2196; St. George, Utah 84771-2196

 PLEASE MAKE NOTE OF OUR NEW P.O.
 BOX !!!

 Club e-mail address: email@example.com

-For additional Information on the Club, please contact:
+For additional information on the Dixie Amateur Radio Club, Inc. please contact:

 Club President Mike Blenderman , K7IC, via e-mail at firstname.lastname@example.org